Hiring Graduate Students 2025-26

 FTE and Job Titles

-Students should only be hired as a "Graduate Teaching Assistant" or "Graduate Teaching Fellow" if they will be assigned to a course in Connect Carolina.
-Typically, a "Fellow" is only used for those that are the only Primary Instructor on the lecture component of a course.
-"Graduate Teaching Assistant" is used for those that are assigned to lead the recitation component of a course or other support relating to grading, tutoring, or teaching for a course.
-"Graduate Assistant" or "Graduate Research Assistant" are other common titles to use if no course assignment is appropriate.
-For more information regarding instructor workload options and how they relate to instruction, staff are encouraged to review the Instructor Role, Access, and Workload guidance on the Registrar's website.
+Students should only be hired as a "Graduate Teaching Assistant" or "Graduate Teaching Fellow" if they will be assigned to a course in ConnectCarolina.
+Typically, the "Fellow" appointment is used only for those students that are listed as the only Primary Instructor on the lecture component of a course.
+"Graduate Teaching Assistant" is applied for those students who are assigned to lead the recitation component of a course or other support relating to grading, tutoring, or teaching for a course.
+“Graduate Assistant” or “Graduate Research Assistant" are other common appointments if there is no course assignment.
+For more information regarding instructor workload options and how they relate to instruction, staff are encouraged to review the Instructor Role, Access, and Workload guidance on the Registrar’s website.

 Short Work Break Information